jaimiles23/pywrangle/tests/Testing_Documentation.md

 - Tests can be run against a pip installed package.

 ## Testing
-To run all tests, navigate to the cloned repository directory; the parent dir :
+To run all tests, navigate to the cloned repository directory; the parent dir `pywrangle_lib` :
 ```
 ├── API_token.txt
 ├── CONTRIBUTING.md